 The obsession with "black and white" symbolism gives us "Anyone who wears black is evil."
 This includes newborn babies.

 Fan-Preferred Couple: Some fans prefer Sawyer/Juliet just because they're so damn sick of the Jack/Kate/Sawyer love triangle.

 Fanon Discontinuity: The only thing that isn't guaranteed to fall under here for someone somewhere is early-to-mid season 1.
 Beyond that, it varies massively.

 Getting Crap Past the Radar: In one episode, Hurley wonders aloud if he should make a pass at Libby.
 Sawyer overhears and suggests that Hurley should "Drop a load in her".

-Growing the Beard: A lot of fans were hooked right from the outset but the fourth episode of the series "Walkabout" where we find out Locke couldn't walk before the crash is the earliest episode to hint at deeper supernatural elements on the island and is remembered for having the series' first big plot twist.
+Growing the Beard: Many fans were hooked right from the outset.
+But the fourth episode of the series, "Walkabout", where we find out Locke couldn't walk before the crash, is the earliest episode to hint at deeper supernatural elements on the island and is remembered for having the series' first big plot twist.

 The ominous, rumbling whoosh sound during the transitions between flashbacks/flashforwards and present day.

 Even better is the sound effect for the flash-sideways transitions: a distorted, higher-pitched, stuttering version of the normal whoosh.

 Hilarious in Hindsight: Since almost the beginning of the show, viewers have theorized, over and over, that everyone died in the crash and the Island is Purgatory, even after repeated debunking.
 The final revelation of the series?
 The flash-sideways timeline is Purgatory, or the next best thing — though the Island and all the events that happened on and/or off it in normal continuity was all real.